 A background rate of retryable errors (significantly lower than 1%) should

-not be a cause for concern, since most GCP Client Libraries
+not be a cause for concern, since most Google Cloud Client Libraries

 retry message failures.
 You should investigate error rates that are greater